 The hybrid's eyes were glowing blue now and his teeth had become a wolf's fangs.
 He snarled and paced but didn't cross the barrier.
 He knew better.
 He was angry.
-The heat of this anger rolled of his body.
+The heat of this anger rolled off his body in waves.

 "I will do this thing.
 But not because you have asked it of me but because you have compelled me to, against my will.
-You have Called me to this and I must do it.
+You have Called me to this and I must obey.
 But be warned, wolf man.
-Once this deed is done, you had best be quick to leave.
+Once this deed is done you had best be quick to leave.
 For if you linger in my forest after this barrier has been lifted, I will drain the life from your body.
 Your blood will be a sweet nectar to me."

-With this said, he turned his back on the hybrid and left, taking flight as a giant black bird in order to cover more distance.
+With this said, he turned his back on the hybrid and left, taking flight as an enormous crow in order to cover more distance.

-Unless the Caller really did intend to resurrect his Beloved!
-The sacrifice of the Alpha, as the Caller had called the sapling, would surely be enough power to awaken any vestiges of life that still remained in Nemeton's body.
+Unless the Caller did intend to resurrect his Beloved himself!
+The sacrifice of the Alpha, as the Caller had called the sapling, would surely be enough power to awaken any vestiges of life still remaining in Nemeton's body.

 This Scott McCall.

-And once his Beloved Nemeton was brought back to life, the two of them would destroy this Caller.
+Once his Beloved Nemeton was brought back to life, the two of them would destroy this Caller together.

 "You're all I've got right now.
 No one else figures out this feeling and how lonely it can get."